EribertoContreras/clustering-exercises/README.md

-# zillow Clustering Project
+# Zillow Clustering Project

 INTRODUCTION
 GOALS
 Identify drivers of logerror.

-Use clustering algorithms to identify predictors of logerror so that we can improve predictive property value models. use clustering algorithms and adapt them to the predictive model to beat the baseline model.
+Use clustering algorithms to identify predictors of logerror so that we can improve predictive property value models.

+use clustering algorithms and adapt them to the predictive model to beat the baseline model.

 PLAN

 1. Acquire Data

 Takeaways:

-Data is collected from the codeup cloud database with an appropriate SQL query.
+- Data is collected from the codeup cloud database with an appropriate SQL query.
-Data is imported using an acquire.py file.
+- Data is imported using an acquire.py file.
-Original dataframe consisted of 71858 rows × 69 columns.
+- Original dataframe consisted of 71858 rows × 69 columns.
-Null values/ missing data are very common in about 50 percent of the data.
+- Null values/ missing data are very common in about 50 percent of the data.

 2. Prepare

 - using wrangle.py

 Takeaways:

-Bfore cleaning data and dropping unnecesary columns, 71858 rows × 69 columns.
+- Be fore cleaning data and dropping unnecesary columns, 71858 rows × 69 columns.
-After dropping nulls and collumns, 44679 rows × 12 columns. resulted in 62% row retention 17% column retention. we continued to split the data into train, validate, and test for exploration and modeling purposes.
+- After dropping nulls and collumns, 44679 rows × 12 columns.
+- resulted in 62% row retention 17% column retention.
+- we continued to split the data into train, validate, and test for exploration and modeling purposes.

-Questions to answer while exploring:
+- Questions to answer while exploring:

-Is there a correlation between bathroomcnt & logerror ?
+- Is there a correlation between bathroomcnt & logerror ?
-Is there a correlation between calculatedfinishedsquarefeet & logerror?
+- Is there a correlation between calculatedfinishedsquarefeet & logerror?
-Is there a correlation between bedroomcnt & logerror ?
+- Is there a correlation between bedroomcnt & logerror ?
-Is there a correlation between yearbuilt & logerror ?
+- Is there a correlation between yearbuilt & logerror ?
-Is there a correlation between fips & logerror ?
+- Is there a correlation between fips & logerror ?
-Is there a correlation between taxvaluedollarcnt & logerror ?
+- Is there a correlation between taxvaluedollarcnt & logerror ?

 3a.
 Explore1
 -answers:

-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bathroomcnt and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bathroomcnt and logerror.
-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between calculatedfinishedsquarefeet and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between calculatedfinishedsquarefeet and logerror.
-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bedroomcnt and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bedroomcnt and logerror.
-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between yearbuilt and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between yearbuilt and logerror.
-Based on the correlation test above fips and log error have no correlation.
+- Based on the correlation test above fips and log error have no correlation.
-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between taxvaluedollarcnt and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between taxvaluedollarcnt and logerror.

 3b.Explore2
 -answers:

-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bathroomcnt and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bathroomcnt and logerror.
-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between calculatedfinishedsquarefeet and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between calculatedfinishedsquarefeet and logerror.
-After running a corralation test we can reject the null hypothesis and prove that there is correlation between bedroomcnt and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is correlation between bedroomcnt and logerror.
-After running a corralation test We reject the null hypothesis because there is significant correlation with year built and logerror present.
+- After running a corralation test We reject the null hypothesis because there is significant correlation with year built and logerror present.
-Based on the correlation test above fips and log error have no correlation.
+- Based on the correlation test above fips and log error have no correlation.
-After running a corralation test We fail to reject the null hypothesis because there is no significant correlation between taxvaluedollarcnt anf logerror present.
+- After running a corralation test We fail to reject the null hypothesis because there is no significant correlation between taxvaluedollarcnt anf logerror present.

 3c.Explore3
 -answers:

-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bathroomcnt and logerror
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between bathroomcnt and logerror
-After running a corralation test we can reject the null hypothesis and prove that there is a correlation between calculatedfinishedsquarefeet and logerror.
+- After running a corralation test we can reject the null hypothesis and prove that there is a correlation between calculatedfinishedsquarefeet and logerror.
-After running a corralation test we reject the null hypothesis and prove that there is correlation between bedroomcnt and logerror.
+- After running a corralation test we reject the null hypothesis and prove that there is correlation between bedroomcnt and logerror.
-After running a corralation test We reject the null hypothesis because there is a significant correlation between yearbuilt and logerror present.
+- After running a corralation test We reject the null hypothesis because there is a significant correlation between yearbuilt and logerror present.
-After running a corralation test we we fail to reject the null hypothesis because there is no significant correlation present between taxvaluedollarcnt and logerror.
+- After running a corralation test we we fail to reject the null hypothesis because there is no significant correlation present between taxvaluedollarcnt and logerror.

 4.Modeling:
-Conclusion for clusters 1, 2, & 3
+- Conclusion for clusters 1, 2, & 3
-The OLS model outperformed (lassolars and polynomial regression) models with fractions of a decimal. please reference project notebook for all model information)
+- The OLS model outperformed (lassolars and polynomial regression) models with fractions of a decimal. please reference project notebook for all model information)

 Conclusion:
 We were able to get close to beating the baseline but did not succeed at creating a better model

 Suggestions:
 looking further into the data for variables such as month, school zone, school district, retirement area, prior death in home,and using variables like Previous purchase price and date.